• Home

 Picture

-In 1992 a Memorandum of Understanding was signed between seven Stl'atl'imx Nation communities, the Solicitor General of Canada and the Attorney General of the province of British Columbia, which established the peacekeeping program as a tribal policing pilot project.
+In 1992 a Memorandum of Understanding was signed between seven St'at'imc Nation communities, the Solicitor General of Canada and the Attorney General of the province of British Columbia, which established the peacekeeping program as a tribal policing pilot project.

 The Memorandum of Understanding included a Protocol Agreement with the RCMP which, as the provincial police force, retained jurisdictional authority in the participating communities.
 The pilot project was funded by the federal and provincial governments.

-Over the next few years, modifications were made to the initial Memorandum of Understanding, including the signing of additional Stl'atl'imx Nation communities and in 1999 the STPS was established as a designated policing force unit and police force, with full jurisdictional authority under the Policing Act (s.4.1 - 4.2).
-A five year Tripartite Agreement was signed between the ten participating Stl'atl'imx Nation communities, the federal and provincial governments.
-The STPS - RCMP Protocol Agreement was amended to reflect the increased role of the STPS.
+Over the next few years, modifications were made to the initial Memorandum of Understanding, including the signing of additional St'at'imc Nation communities and in 1999 the STPS was established as a designated policing force unit and police force, with full jurisdictional authority under the Policing Act (s.4.1 - 4.2).

-Official Website for the Stl'atl'imx Tribal Police Service | © 2012
+Official Website for the Stl'atl'imx Tribal Police Service | © 2014